Appendix C. Naming of Viruses

 The following prefix also refers to development language:

-Java—viruses designed for the Java virtual machine
+Java—threats designed for the Java virtual machine

 Trojan programs (Trojans)